 Lastly, to truly have an enriching human experience, I think it is absolutely vital that we engage and interact with the world around us.
-Take the time to learn and glean what we can from the world, take it all in, and pay it forward in our own unique expression.
+Taking the time to learn and glean what we can from the world, take it all in, and pay it forward in our own unique expression.
 In so doing, we continue to learn, grow, and thrive.

 This is just a brief introduction to wellness her on my blog, and I hope to delve more deeply in future posts.
-I think that wellness at it’s core is a journey of self-actualization that never ends, so that we can be and offer our best selves both to others as well as the world around us.
+I think that wellness at it’s core is a journey of self-actualization that never ends, so that we can be and offer our best selves to others as well as the world around us.
 What aspect of wellness are you working on this year?
 Let’s share down in the comments and start a dialogue.

 Until next time, live well.